Seven Oaks & Ross House Museum

 Picture

-This project was made possible by funding from the Province of Manitoba and the Winnipeg Foundation.
+This project was made possible through funding from the Province of Manitoba and the Winnipeg Foundation.

 Contact us: